mucnjakf/TaskMaster/README.md

 ---

 ### **Overview**
-TaskMaster is a task management system for creating, assigning and tracking tasks within a project.
+TaskMaster is a task and project management system.
+With TaskMaster, users can easily create, update, and delete tasks and projects, ensuring flexibility and adaptability to changing project requirements.
+The Kanban board offers a visual representation of tasks' status and progress, enabling teams to manage workflows effectively and prioritize tasks accordingly.

 ---

 ### **Tech Stack**
+- .NET
+  - .NET 7 - ASP.NET Core Blazor WebAssembly
+  - Blazored - Local Storage | Modal | Toast
+  - Syncfusion Blazor
+  - Bootstrap 5
 - JAVA
   - Java 21
   - Spring Boot